akarnokd/RxJavaExtensions/README.md

 ### deferFuture

-Run a Callable that returns a Future to call blocking get() on to get a `Publisher` to stream back.
+Run a Supplier that returns a Future to call blocking get() on to get a `Publisher` to stream back.

 ```java
 ExecutorService exec = Executors.newSingleThreadedScheduler();